-There is a 10% early payment discount for payments made by Friday 31 May by 9am GMT: if you pay on or before this date then the fee is reduced to £1,500.
+There is an early payment discount for payments made by Friday 31 May by 9am (GMT): if you pay on or before this date then the fee is reduced to £1,500.

 Further information will be sent to applicants once they have booked a place on the course.

 If you have reached the minimum level to join the EAP Pre-sessional course and would like to book a place/like to book a place on the 4-week pre-sessional course, or if you have any queries about the English Language entry requirements, please contact the Registry Office, their details are:

 - Get to know fellow students from across the College in a supportive, stimulating environment.

 - Become familiar with the college facilities and daily functioning of the RCA.

 - Enjoy access to student support advice about visas, accommodation etc.

 - Join group visits to relevant museums and exhibitions across London in collaborative and creative activities.